artem-ii/gse172114/README.md

 The downstream analysis (in the 'downstream_analysis' directory) was mainly performed on a Jupyter Lab instance of the HPC with 8 CPU and 128GB memory.

 Analysis was performed using conda or virtualenv environment.
-Specifications of the environment are in spec-file.txt in the 'downstream_analysis' directory.
+Specifications of the environment are in the 'environments_requirements' directory.

 seq2HLA script was modified to only map HLAII genes, but not HLA I